ResearchComputing/Documentation/docs/programming/MPI-C.md

 mpirun -np 4 ./hello_world_mpi.exe
 ```

-It is important to note that on Summit, there is a total of 24 cores
+It is important to note that on Alpine, there is a total of 64 cores
 per node.
-For applications that require more than 24 processes, you
+For applications that require more than 64 processes, you
 will need to request multiple nodes in your job.
 Our
 output file should look something like this: